Academic Catalog

 Lab Content

-A. Placement and removal of personal protective equipment
+1. Donning and doffing of personal protective equipment

-E. Performing decontamination, cleaning and disinfection of impressions, bite registrations and prosthetic appliances
+5. Performing decontamination, cleaning and disinfection of impressions, bite registrations, and prosthetic appliances

 Special Facilities and/or Equipment